Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: Numerical Example

-In our simulations, we select $l = \|u(t)\|_1$ and $l_i=\|u_i(t)\|_1$ as global and local performance criteria, respectively.
+In our simulations, we select $\ell = \|u(t)\|_1$, $\ell_i=\|u_i(t)\|_1$, and $V_i=0$ as global and local performance criteria, respectively.
 We initiate the process by solving \eqref{eq:receding_horizon_relax_MAS} for one iteration and subsequently execute the distributed receding horizon procedure (S1)-(S3), as detailed in the previous section.
-Following the initial iteration, an optimization is performed by either agent 2 alone or agents 1 and 3, determined by the set $\cO(t) \in \cO_1\cup\cO_2$, for $t>0$, where $\cO_1=2$ and $\cO_2=\{1,3\}$.
+Following the initial iteration, an optimization is performed by either agent 2 alone or agents 1 and 3, determined by the set $\cO(t) \in \{\cO_1,\cO_2\}$, for $t\in\N$, where $\cO_1=\{2\}$ and $\cO_2=\{1,3\}$.
 The underlying mixed-integer linear programs were formulated using the YALMIP toolbox in MATLAB \cite{Yalmip} and solved using the GUROBI solver \cite{gurobi}.

 Starting from the chosen initial conditions, our distributed control strategy guides the MAS along a trajectory that satisfies the recurring STL formula $\psi$, while respecting input constraints, as shown in Fig. \ref{fig:main}.
-Histograms in Fig. \ref{fig:hist} illustrate the computation time distributions for the initial centralized iteration and the subsequent distributed iterations, demonstrating the benefits of our approach.
+Computational aspects for the initial centralized iteration and the subsequent distributed iterations are depicted in Fig. \ref{fig:boxplots}.
 To assess the robustness of our method, we conducted simulations by introducing velocity perturbations to the MAS for an 80-time-step duration.
-Even with these perturbations, the MAS effectively remains within the permissible workspace, successfully fulfilling its surveillance task, as depicted in Fig. \ref{fig:main2}.
-To verify both simulations, we employed the robustness function detailed in Section \ref{sec:STL}, which remained nonnegative for most of the simulation period.
+Despite these perturbations, the MAS effectively remains within the permissible workspace, successfully fulfilling its surveillance task, as depicted in Fig. \ref{fig:main2}.
+To verify both simulations, we employed the robustness function detailed in Sec. \ref{sec:STL}, which remained nonnegative for most of the simulation period.
 In addition, we performed simulations in which we omitted the proposed terminal constraint.
 The outcomes reveal that, given the chosen input constraints, the MAS cannot successfully accomplish the surveillance task.
 This underscores the key role of the terminal condition in our control design.